 Description

-This Canada Backpacking Trip is considered one of the World’s top itineraries to hike and we know exactly why it gets this label.
+This Canada Backpacking Trip is considered one of the world’s top itineraries to hike and we know exactly why it gets this label.
 This unique challenging route has so much to offer to those that put in the effort to embark on this unforgettable adventure.
 Our path is along the West Coast of Vancouver Island in British Columbia hiking along spectacular stretches of coastline and through stunning indigenous coastal rainforests.
 This trek, however, is not for the faint of heart with over 70 steep ladders to climb, multiple hanging suspension bridges to cross, high cable cars to traverse, and challenging terrain to navigate throughout our 7-day adventure.

-There are great possibilities along the way to view not only terrestrial wildlife, but lots of aquatic species as well including whales, orcas, seals, sea lions, otters, and many more.
+There are great possibilities along the way to view not only terrestrial wildlife, but lots of marine species as well including whales, orcas, seals, sea lions, otters, and many more.
 There are many intriguing tidal pools to explore along the way, showcasing amazingly abundant ecosystems in the intertidal zones of our walk.
 All these highlights combined with world class hikes, fabulous coastal waterfalls, scenic beach campsites, fascinating local history, and opportunities for stunning sunsets should make this trip float to the top of even the most seasoned backpacker’s bucket list.
 Come see what all the buzz is about and let us plan your next unforgettable backpacking adventure!

 Important: We apply for permits for this trip in December for the summer of the following year.
 Trip dates are not guaranteed until we secure permits.
 We ask that you provide a range of backup dates and hold off on making concrete travel arrangements until the trip is confirmed.